 Cranks and chainrings

-If you are using a box then place the bike inside, chaining downwards, and then put in both wheels, one to the front (both chain side), and the other towards the back of the bike - sprockets into the gap in the frame.
-Pad the contact points/or put cardboard sections in-between and zip tie/strap the wheels to the frame.
+If you are using a box then place the bike inside, chaining downwards, and then put in both wheels, one to the front and the other towards the back of the bike (both chain side) with sprockets in the gap in the frame.
+Pad the contact points/or put cardboard sections in-between and ziptie/strap the wheels to the frame.
 Seal the box with duct tape and be sure to write your contact/destination details and flight info on the box.

 If you're using a cardboard box, make sure to tape it up securely

-It does not pay to padlock the bag, as security may wish to open it – but a zip tie between the zips will aid security and can easily be cut.
+It does not pay to padlock the bag, as security may wish to open it – but a ziptie between the zips will aid security and can easily be cut when you arrive.

-NB: Always check your bike for damage/loss before clearing customs, otherwise liability is limited.
+Always check your bike for damage/loss before clearing customs, otherwise the airline's liability is limited.
 Be sure to get written confirmation of any damage from baggage handlers too.